ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 the desired speeds of the vehicle (in miles per hour).
 1. In the "Details" window, search for the "Vehicle Behavior" group and set the desired vehicle behaviors for traffic laws.
-1. At the top of the Scene Editor hit the "Play" button.
+1. At the top of the Scenario Editor hit the "Play" button.
 The vehicle should begin to travel down the lane closest to its original placement.
 1. Repeat this with multiple vehicles until the scene is populated as desired.